Oneday2010/milestone-project2/README.md

  Main target user : cafe searcher/business owner/tourist/visiter

-This cafe review website is aimed to attract all demographics with a keen interest in searching nice cafe in Dublin.
-Especially, website purpose to make right visits experience on cafes base on information and reviews updated.
+This cafe review website is aimed to attract all demographics with a keen interest in searching for a nice cafe in Dublin.
+Especially, the website purpose to make right visits experience on cafes base on information and reviews updated.
 It will also beneficial for local people as well as tourists too.
-In fact, cafe review isn’t popular as much as restaurant review does.
-However, there are more demand on cafe business as coffee Industry grew massively.
-Therefore, icoffeemap will give fresh idea and information not only cafe visitor but also, cafe owners too as website will offer more deeper review and customised information.
+Cafe review isn’t popular as restaurant review does.
+However, there is more demand on cafe business as the coffee Industry grew massively.
+Therefore, icoffeemap will give fresh idea and information not only for cafe visitor but also, cafe owners too as the website will offer a deeper review and customised information.

 ####  Business Goals